A Storm Approaching

 "Are you sure we can't leave now?"

-"We can't."
-He confirmed, turning his attention to his feet.
+"We can't," he confirmed, turning his attention to his feet.
 He didn't want to see the tears welling up in her eyes.
 Ms. Bolt had proved to Evina that the toons had missed something.
-She was a robot, but yet she had loved.
+She was a robot, and yet she had loved.
 She felt emotions.
 How was that possible?
 What kind of monster would have started all this?
 Who was the dirty fiend who built that machine?
 He had to learn it for sure.
-He was desperate for the answers, and he had a feeling that maybe the mysterious Mr. M. would be able to answer them.
+He was desperate for answers, and he had a feeling that maybe the mysterious Mr. M would be able to answer them.
 Besides all that, he would never forgive himself if he let Toontown suffer the result of Operation D.R.

-He hugged Princesspinkcat as the first raindrops began to fall.
-"I know," he said, "but this is war."
+He hugged Pink as the first raindrops began to fall.
+"I know, but we can't quit now.
+This is war."

 Thunder echoed in their ears and shook the ground.
 The sky began to grow even darker.
 A storm was approaching, and when it hit it would be strong.

 Evina was reawakened to the present situation.
 He no longer cared about going home or going to work.
 That was not important.
 Nothing was important.
 He thought about the horrible things looming ahead of them, the dangerous things they would have to do, the horrors they would have to witness in order to save the world.